-- Standard operating procedures for the purchase of Minor Equipment Items Sub Head 03. - Procedures for the Evaluation of Tenders. - Forms including guidelines for applications under the General Administration Division include the following:
+- Standard operating procedures for the purchase of Minor Equipment Items Sub Head 03.
+Procedures for the Evaluation of Tenders. - Forms including guidelines for applications under the General Administration Division include the following:

-Form No. 6 Form of Application for status of resident of Trinidad and Tobago by a person under section 6 or 50 (1) of the Act Form No. 7 Certificate of Registration as a resident of Trinidad and Tobago Form No. 17 Permit issued by the Minister under section 10(1) of the Act Application for Overseas Missionaries Permit Cancellation of Work Permit
+Form No. 6 - Form of Application for status of resident of Trinidad and Tobago by a person under section 6 or 50 (1) of the Act

+Form No. 7 - Certificate of Registration as a resident of Trinidad and obago

+- Form No. 17 Permit issued by the Minister under section 10(1) of the Act - Form No. 37 Application for Overseas Missionaries Permit